saguas/frappe_base_vat/README.md

 ###Note

 Base vat check if another customer already has that number.
 If so than customer do not will be saved.
-Some times customers are registers by another name, in that case base vat return the name of that cliente for double check.
+Because sometimes customers are registers by another name, in that case base vat return the name of that cliente for double check.

 ### From another app